Omar-p/learning-notes/aws/aws.md

 - CodeStorageExceededException -> you have exceeded your maximum total code size per account
 - ResourceConflictException -> the resource already exists
 - ServiceException -> AWS Lambda service encountered an internal error

 ---
-- linux
-- a Console is the tool we use to view a shell, the shell is cmd line interpreter.
-- rhel use gnome window manager
-- sometimes when u ssh to a server arrows keys don't work.
-  - use ctrl+n next command, use ctrl+p previous command
-  - ctrl+a beginnig of the line, ctrl+e end of the line.

-- Kafka Connect
-  - source connector
-    - read data from external data source write it into kafka
-  - sink
-    - read data from kafka store it in datastore
-- Kafka Stream
-  - read data from kafka;(Data Enrichment) do transformation, joining...
-- Kafka stream vs kafka consumer
-  - kafka stream can build a stateful app which can lead to multiple uses cases:
-    - calculating the total #orders in realtime
-    - calculating a total revenue made in realtime..
-- kafka stream api imlementation
-  - Stream DSL
-    - high level api (functional)
-  - Processor API
-    - low level, complex compared to DSL
-    - Stream DSL is built on top pf Processor API
-- Topology & Processors
-  - kafka stream processing application has a series of processors.
-    - [Source Processor] -> [Stream Processor] -> [Sink Processor] (Directed acyclic graph)
-    - Stream Processor can split to multiple sub-topolgy and become source processor for them.
-  - Data Flow in kafka Stream Processing
-    - record is passed in the topolgy one by one
-      - at any given point of time only one record gets processed in the topology. the rule is applicable to each sub one .
-- Kstream API
-  - gives u access to all records in the Kafka topic
-  - treat each record independent of one another
-  - each event will be executed by the whole topology.
-  - KStream can be called as record stream or log.
-  - analogy: Insert Into DB table.
--
----
-- 14-03-2024

----
 - Storage Gateway
   - Volume
   - Tape Mode (VTL)